karkipsn/user-management_system/README.md

 # user-management_system

-It is a simple registration system with the object oriented concepts in php
+Register and login procedure  with OOP Concepts in PHP and PDO